pirsch-analytics/docs/content/api-sdks/api.md

 ## Get an Access Token

 To make requests to the API, you need to get an access token first.
 The token must be send with every request in the `Authorization` header in the format `Bearer <token>`.
-If you receive a status code 401 (unauthorized), you need to create a new access token and try again.
+If you receive a status code 401 (unauthorized), you need to create a new access token and try again. `expires_at` time zone is set to UTC.

 The examples for the other endpoints in this document will omit the header.